tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 ### Yggdrasil

+Other peers can be found in the [public-peers](https://github.com/yggdrasil-network/public-peers) repo.
+Try to connect to only a few peers, and ones that are close to where you live.
+One peer is already shown below for you.

 To connect to the "Deprecated Systems" node via Yggdrasil, you must do the similar as above, but with quite a few less steps.

 On the [deprecated.systems](https://deprecated.systems/) website, there is a section outlining the info for Yggdrasil: